scifihpc/scibuilder/dockerfiles/scibuilder-build-image/README.md

-To activate the prefix, spack repository and the conda environment needed by the scibuilder (which is installed in the container in `/opt/conda`) one needs to run the `activate-scibuilder-spack`-script in the container.
+To activate the prefix, spack repository and the conda environment needed by the scibuilder (which is installed in the container in `/opt/conda`) one needs to run the `activate-scibuilder-prefix`-script in the container.

 This script takes as its arguments the prefix that needs to be activated and commands that should be run.